Tsee90/live-chat-api/README.md

 Final assignment for The Odin Project
 Coded by Theo See

 This is an API for a live chat app.
-See it in action at chizmiz.live,
+See it in action at https://chizmiz.live

 DOCUMENTATION